GNOME/gtk/docs/reference/README.md

 ## Style guide

+In-depth recommendations for documentation style can be found in the [GNOME developer documentation](https://developer.gnome.org/documentation/guidelines/devel-docs.html) guide.
+The following provides a summary to get you started.

 Like the [coding style][coding], these rules try to formalize the existing documentation style; in general, you should only ever modify existing code that does not match the rules if you're already changing that code for